rizitis/apk/README.md

  - package_name.sha256sum
 <br>In `*.lz4` are all metadata and the binary `package_name.t?z`<br>

-1. For install-upgrade package: apk *before* extract tar.lz4
+1. For install-upgrade package apk *before* extract tar.lz4 do:
  - compare sha256sum and if its valid continue.<br>
  - extract tar.lz4 and search if dependencies needed...
  - install deps if command was `apk add` or skip then if was `apk fix`